 It is widely believed that many Halloween traditions originated from ancient Celtic harvest festivals, particularly the Gaelic festival Samhain (pronounced Sah-ween).
 It was the biggest and most significant holiday of the Celtic year.
 At the end of summer, the Celts thought the barrier between our world and the world of ghosts and spirits was very thin.
-People gathered to sacrifice animals, fruits, and vegetables, they also lit bonfires in honor of the dead, to aid them on their journey, and to keep them away from the living.
+People gathered to sacrifice animals, fruits and vegetables, and they also lit bonfires in honour of the dead to aid them on their journey and to keep them away from the living.
 During the celebration, the Celts wore costumes, typically consisting of animal heads and skins, and attempted to tell each other’s fortunes.
 This could explain the root of wearing costumes during Halloween.
-These festivals may have had pagan roots; and some believe that Samhain itself was later Christianised as Halloween by the early Church.
+These festivals may also have had Pagan roots and some believe that Samhain itself was later Christianised as Halloween by the early Church.

 All Hallows’ Eve

-On route home after a night’s drinking, Jack encounters the Devil and tricks him into climbing a tree.
+Another story goes that en route home after a night’s drinking, Jack encounters the Devil and tricks him into climbing a tree.
 A quick-thinking Jack etches the sign of the cross into the bark, thus trapping the Devil.
 Jack strikes a bargain that Satan can never claim his soul.
 After a life of sin, Jack is refused entry to heaven when he dies.
-Keeping his promise, the Devil refuses to let Jack into hell and throws a live coal straight from the fires of hell at him.
-It was a cold night, so Jack places the coal in a hollowed out turnip to stop it from going out, since which time Jack and his lantern have been roaming looking for a place to rest.
+Keeping his promise, the Devil refuses to let Jack into hell and throws a live coal straight from the fires of Hell at him.
+It was a cold night, so Jack places the coal in a hollowed out turnip to stop it from going out, and since then, Jack and his lantern have been roaming looking for a place to rest.

-In Ireland and Scotland, the turnip is traditionally carved during Halloween, but immigrants to North America used the native pumpkin, which is softer and larger and easier to carve.
+In Ireland and Scotland throughout history and even today, the turnip is traditionally carved during Halloween, but immigrants to North America used the native pumpkin, which is softer and larger and easier to carve.
 The American tradition of carving pumpkins dates back to 1837 and was originally associated with harvest, it later became associated with Halloween in the mid-to-late 19th century.